csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 BIBLIOGRAPHICAL AND HISTORICAL NOTES

 Local search techniques have a long history in mathematics and computer science.
 Indeed, the Newton–Raphson method (Newton, 1671; Raphson, 1690) can be seen as a very efficient local search method for continuous spaces in which gradient information is available.
 Brent (1973) is a classic reference for optimization algorithms that do not require such information.
-Beam search, which we have presented as a local search algorithm, originated as a bounded-width variant of dynamic programming for speech recognition in the HARPY

-system (Lowerre, 1976).
+Beam search, which we have presented as a local search algorithm, originated as a bounded-width variant of dynamic programming for speech recognition in the system (Lowerre, 1976).
 A related algorithm is analyzed in depth by Pearl (1984, Ch.
 5).
-The topic of local search was reinvigorated in the early 1990s by surprisingly good re-

-sults for large constraint-satisfaction problems such as n-queens (Minton _et al._, 1992) and logical reasoning (Selman _et al._, 1992) and by the incorporation of randomness, multiple simultaneous searches, and other improvements.
+The topic of local search was reinvigorated in the early 1990s by surprisingly good results for large constraint-satisfaction problems such as n-queens (Minton _et al._, 1992) and logical reasoning (Selman _et al._, 1992) and by the incorporation of randomness, multiple simultaneous searches, and other improvements.
 This renaissance of what Christos Papadimitriou has called “New Age” algorithms also sparked increased interest among theoretical computer scientists (Koutsoupias and Papadimitriou, 1992; Aldous and Vazirani, 1994).
-In the field of operations research, a variant of hill climbing called **tabu search** has gained popu-TABU SEARCH

-larity (Glover and Laguna, 1997).
+In the field of operations research, a variant of hill climbing called **tabu search** has gained popularity (Glover and Laguna, 1997).
 This algorithm maintains a tabu list of k previously visited states that cannot be revisited; as well as improving efficiency when searching graphs, this list can allow the algorithm to escape from some local minima.
 Another useful improvement on hill climbing is the STAGE algorithm (Boyan and Moore, 1998).
 The idea is to use the local maxima found by random-restart hill climbing to get an idea of the overall shape of the landscape.
 The algorithm fits a smooth surface to the set of local maxima and then calculates the global maximum of that surface analytically.
 This becomes the new restart point.
 The algorithm has been shown to work in practice on hard problems.
-Gomes _et al._ (1998) showed that the run times of systematic backtracking algorithms often have a **heavy-tailed distribution**,HEAVY-TAILED

-DISTRIBUTION

-which means that the probability of a very long run time is more than would be predicted if the run times were exponentially distributed.
+Gomes _et al._ (1998) showed that the run times of systematic backtracking algorithms often have a **heavy-tailed distribution**, which means that the probability of a very long run time is more than would be predicted if the run times were exponentially distributed.
 When the run time distribution is heavy-tailed, random restarts find a solution faster, on average, than a single run to completion.

-Bibliographical and Historical Notes 155

 Simulated annealing was first described by Kirkpatrick _et al._ (1983), who borrowed directly from the **Metropolis algorithm** (which is used to simulate complex systems in physics (Metropolis _et al._, 1953) and was supposedly invented at a Los Alamos dinner party).
 Simulated annealing is now a field in itself, with hundreds of papers published every year.